Connecting Revizto to Power BI Follow

 It does not matter what project you open to download the Revizto standard templates.
 You will be able to connect any of your projects to the dashboard later.

-- Click Download standard templates in the Project Info tab, then select your language and measurement system.
-The zipped folder "<Measurement system>+Templates.zip" will be downloaded to your device.
+Click Download standard templates in the Project Info tab, then select your language and measurement system.
+The zipped folder "<Measurement system>+Templates.zip" will be downloaded to your devic

-- Click the Revizto PM dashboard template file to open the "Revizto Project Manager Dashboard".
+- Click the template file to open it in Power BI.

 - Ensure your dashboard is linked to the correct connector and Revizto account.